Presentation of the Children's Film Festival Takorama

 Réseau Canopé participated in the selection committee of short films for the Takorama 2021 festival.

 , created by Serge Tisseron, is a group of field practitioners, researchers and university students, that wish to participate to a mission with the aim of educating the public in the domain of screens and digital tools by relying on the tags 3-6-9-12 imagined by Serge Tisseron.

 Serge Tisseron, psychiatrist, doctor in psychology and member of the Academy of Technologies, is the author of several essays on the relations that we establish with images and the impacts of new technologies on the development of children.

-Serge Tisseron is also sponsor of the NPO “Films for children
+Serge Tisseron is also ambassador of Films for children

 As part of a partnership, the selection of the Takorama 2021 festival includes many short films previously selected at the Annecy festival.